CONTACT: Michelle Vigil

 To help keep air quality levels healthy, residents and business are encouraged to practice certain pollution-reducing activities such as:

-- Working from home (if possible), walking or riding a bicycle, taking your lunch to work, and avoiding drive-thru lanes
+- Working from home (if possible), walking or riding a bicycle (early in the morning or in the evening), taking your lunch to work, and avoiding drive-thru lanes

 - Conserving energy, and keeping your vehicle properly tuned

-Community members can contact the National Weather Service for the most current weather conditions at visit www.weather.gov/sanantonio for current hourly weather.
+Residents can visit the National Weather Service website for the most current weather conditions at www.weather.gov/sanantonio.
 Stay tuned for further notices.
-Click here to access a summary of the heat plan.